Marktc1993/vyper/docs/viper-by-example.rst

 .. _simple_auction:

-As an introductory example of a smart contract written in Viper, we will begin with a simple open auction contract.
-As we dive into the code, it is important to remember that all Viper syntax is valid Python3 syntax, however not all Python3 functionality is available in Viper.
+As an introductory example of a smart contract written in Vyper, we will begin with a simple open auction contract.
+As we dive into the code, it is important to remember that all Vyper syntax is valid Python3 syntax, however not all Python3 functionality is available in Vyper

+(this example uses the public package with Python3).

 In this contract, we will be looking at a simple open auction contract where participants can submit bids during a limited time period.
 When the auction